spinalcordmri/spinalcordmri.github.io/_posts/2023-11-20-sct-course.md

 🎥 [Zoom link](https://polymtl-ca.zoom.us/j/87975574519)

+Please note that the meeting will be recorded and uploaded on the SCT website.

 🗒 [Miro board](https://miro.com/app/board/uXjVM0Q5dbY=/?share_link_id=203499920049).
 This board is used as a visual communication platform.
 If you have questions/ideas/suggestions to share, please contribute to the board (you will need to create an account and log in).

 #### Support